If you're thinking about retirement and the money you'd like to save up ahead of time, there are a few tips on when--and how--to get started.

 A 401(k) plan lets you contribute a portion of your pre-tax earnings to your retirement fund.
 While it can be tempting to look at your salary as the bottom line in an employment offer, benefits are an important part of your compensation package.
 If you’re fresh out of college or trade school and looking to land your first professional job, pay attention to whether each potential employer offers a 401(k) plan and if so, whether and how much the employer will contribute to it.
 If you work for an employer that provides a matching contribution for its 401(k) plan, this can provide a helpful jump start.

 A traditional IRA is available to anyone under the age of 70 ½ who receives taxable compensation.
-Contributions may be tax deductible, but most workers (those under age 50) can contribute only up to a total of $6,000 to any IRA in 2019.
-Those age 50 and older can contribute an additional $1,000.
+Contributions may be tax deductible, but most workers (those under age 50) can contribute only up to a total of $6,500 to any IRA in 2023.
+Those aged 50 and older can contribute an additional $1,000.

 An important difference between a Roth and a traditional IRA is how the funds are taxed.
-While contributions to a traditional IRA are contributed before tax and taxed upon withdrawal, Roth IRA contributions are deposited after tax and are potentially tax free upon withdrawal.
-This difference makes Roth IRAs preferable for workers who would owe little or no income tax today, particularly if they expect to be taxed at a higher rate when they begin to take withdrawals from their retirement account.
+While contributions to a traditional IRA are contributed before tax and taxed upon withdrawal, Roth IRA contributions are deposited after tax and are potentially tax-free upon withdrawal.
+This difference makes Roth IRAs preferable for workers who would owe little to no income tax today, particularly if they expect to be taxed at a higher rate when they begin to withdraw from their retirement account.
 For this reason, a Roth IRA can be a smart way for a teenager to start saving with their very first job!